 As an independent contractor, you won’t get paid for sick or vacation time.
 If you’re sick or take a few days off, you won’t earn money.

-How Much Can You Make as an Uber Eats Driver?
+How Much Can You Make Delivering For Uber Eats?

 The amount you earn depends on how many jobs you complete and the rate for each one, plus any bonuses or tips.
 Base rates vary from city to city.